AldoSuba/docs.buf.build/docs/tour/add-a-dependency.md

 ## 9.3 Pin Your Dependencies {#pin-your-dependencies}

-You can pin to a specific tag or commit by specifying it in your `deps` after the `:` delimiter.
-For example, if you want to depend on the same commit you resolved above and prevent `buf` from updating it in the future, you can specify it like this:
+You can pin to a specific tag or snapshot by specifying it in your `deps` after the `:` delimiter.
+For example, if you want to depend on the same snapshot you resolved above and prevent `buf` from updating it in the future, you can specify it like this:

 ```yaml title="buf.yaml" {4-5}